 At the ministry sites, seminarians apply their insights from the classroom into practice through faith-in-action.
 Through small group theological and pastoral reflections sessions, we support seminarians in processing and learning from their field ministry experiences.
-These cohort groups consisting of five seminarians each and are accompanied by a facilitator who may include St. Mary's faculty and priests from the Archdiocese of Baltimore.
-This reflective process allows seminarians to discuss with their facilitators and peers how their on-site experiences are deepening their formation.
-Through pastoral reflections, they learn from the collective wisdom of the group, adding valuable skills to their toolbox.
-Group sharing helps seminarians to connect with their emotions, bridging the gap between the brain and the heart.
+These cohort groups consisting of five seminarians each and are accompanied by a facilitator who may become familiar with various parish ministries.
+During this year, they are also introduced to the interconnectedness of the diocese, its parishes, and their parochial schools.

-&lt;sup>35 Thomas Dzwonczyk, Transitional Deacon, Diocese of Scranton, Fall Theological Reflection, November 4, 2024,2.
+&lt;sup>35 Thomas Dzwonczyk, Transitional Deacon, Diocese of Scranton, Fall Theological Reflection, November 4, 2024, 2.
 (Printed with permission)